Giving Pledge or Purpose Pledge?

 Imagine if the companies behind today’s billionaire fortunes had been designed from the beginning to serve workers, farmers, communities, consumers, and the environment alongside shareholders.

-Yes, the resulting personal fortunes might be smaller (though it’s fair to ask: how many billions does one person actually need?).
-To clarify, there’s nothing wrong with founders and investors earning very large rewards when they build successful companies.
+Yes, the resulting personal fortunes might be smaller (though it’s fair to ask how many billions does one person actually need?).
+To be clear, there’s nothing wrong with founders and investors earning very large rewards when they build successful companies.
 But those windfalls shouldn’t come from workers struggling to earn a living wage, suppliers being squeezed, or environmental costs being pushed onto society.
-Take care of the workers, farmers, communities, and ecosystems that make the business possible—and there will still be plenty of reward left for the founders, entrepreneurs, and investors who helped create and grow the company.
+Take care of the workers, farmers, communities, and ecosystems that make the business possible—and there will still be plenty of reward left for the founders, entrepreneurs, and investors who helped build it.

 From Philanthropy to Responsibility